dwjackson/ctache/README.md

 ## Building & Installing

 Ctache requires a C99-compatible C compiler -- it should work with both GCC and clang in any reasonably modern version thereof.
+I've tested it with both GCC-4.8 and clang-3.6 and they both work.

 To build ctache, you should just have to run `make`.